An equivalence in random matrix and tensor models via a dually weighted intermediate field representation: Equivalences for the quartic models

 \section{Equivalences for the quartic models}

-In this Appendix, we present an explicit application of the equivalences we proved for quartic complex matrix and tensor models.
+In this Appendix, we present explicit demonstrations of the equivalences we proved for quartic complex matrix (Theorem~\ref{matrixequiv_thm}) and tensor models (Theorems~\ref{mainthm} and~\ref{theorem:partialtensor}).
 These examples are particularly instructive, as they show how the presence of the matrix $C_2$ \eqref{cnprop} in the propagator effectively reduces a quartic interaction to a quadratic/Gaussian model.